 One of the five core benefits the Center for Benefits Access at NCOA identifies as critical to enhancing economic security for lower-income older adults is the Supplemental Nutrition Assistance Program (SNAP).
 SNAP provides assistance to help people afford groceries.
 In 2016, for one-person elderly households, which comprise nearly 80% of all enrolled households with a person over 60, the median benefit was $106 per month.

 SNAP is an important contributor to overall financial security for households, keeping 4.6 million total people in total out of poverty in 2015.
 In particular, it frees money budgeted for food to be spent on other necessities.
 In addition, there is evidence that SNAP improves household food security and therefore nutritional status and health outcomes for seniors.

 In Fiscal Year (FY) 2015, 83% of all eligible individuals were enrolled in SNAP.
 However, just 42% of eligible elderly individuals were enrolled in the program, including just 25% of elderly individuals living with other people.
 However, this is a significant improvement from the 35% of eligible elderly individuals who were enrolled in FY 2007.

-Using data from the USDA Food and Nutrition Services (data for 2007-2009 was not available), NCOA created the visualization tool below of state SNAP participation rates from 2002 to 2012.
+Using data from the USDA Food and Nutrition Services, NCOA created the visualization tool below of state SNAP participation rates from 2010 to 2015.
 The most important conclusions from this data are:

 - Eligible seniors in larger, more rural states are less likely to be enrolled in SNAP.
 The states with the highest proportion of eligible seniors enrolled in SNAP in 2012 are those in the northeast and New England and Pacific Northwest.
 These states tend to have well-developed and well-funded benefits enrollment mechanisms (e.g. simplified online applications) and populations that are generally easier to reach and more amenable to applying for government assistance.
 On the other hand, the states with the lowest proportion of seniors enrolled tend to be larger and more rural.